-We strongly advise that all TMAs should be new pieces of work.
+All TMAs should be new pieces of work.
 However, should you choose to re-use previously submitted work in a subsequent TMA you must reference the original use of that work, and comply with the regulations governing plagiarism.

-Research project
+Assessment methods for the Research project